- BA (Hons), DipArch (Cantab), RIBA, FRSA

 Over the last fifteen years Andrew has developed design expertise in the utilisation of Modern Methods of Construction (MMC) and has been a frequent contributor to initiatives at both the Building Research Establishment (BRE) and the Building Centre Trust.

-Andrew is a member of the Haringey Design Review Panel and the Greater Cambridge and Peterborough Housing Forum.
+Andrew is a member of the Haringey and Newham Design Review Panels.
 He is also an Academician at the Academy of Urbanism and a Fellow of the Royal Society of Arts.